itchronicles/blog/content/posts/creating-cloudflare-certificate.md

 +++
-title = 'Creating a Cloudflare SSL Certificate using certbot' date = 2024-12-27T17:48:13+01:00 draft = false description = "Learn how to create a SSL certificate using certbot and Cloudflare on a Debian 12 container."
+title = 'How to create a Cloudflare SSL Certificate using certbot' date = 2024-12-27T17:48:13+01:00 draft = false description = "Learn how to create a SSL certificate using certbot and Cloudflare on a Debian 12 container."